 However, both solutions are possible and here is all the information you will need to discover this wonderful area.

 Cinque Terre by Train

 The train is undoubtedly the most practical, fastest and cheapest way to move between the villages of the Cinque Terre.
 All 5 towns have convenient railway stations on the Genoa-La Spezia line, where train runs are quite frequent.

 Throughout the year a regional train passes every half hour and, in addition, in the summer, from March to November, the trains of the line also come into service 5 Terre Express on the La Spezia-Levanto section.

 To get an idea of distances and travel times, know that the journey between Monterosso, the westernmost village, and Riomaggiore, the easternmost village, is just 14 minutes.

-All the stations are also very close to the center of the villages.
-Discovering the Cinque Terre by train is a breeze!
+All stations are also very close to the center of the villages.
+Going to the discovery of the Cinque Terre with the train is a walk!